superapple8x/match-profile/DEVELOPMENT_SETUP.md

 *   `cp: cannot open '/host_temp/script.py' for reading: Permission denied`
 *   `cp: cannot stat '/host_temp/script.py': Permission denied`

-This is often caused by **SELinux** (or potentially AppArmor) on the host system preventing the Docker container from accessing files mounted from the host, even if standard file permissions seem correct.
+This is often caused by **SELinux** (or potentially AppArmor) on the host system preventing the Docker container from accessing files mounted from the host.

 **Solution:**

 The codebase (`src/backend/services/dockerExecutor.js`) has been updated to mitigate this by:

-1.  **Using a Project-Local Temp Directory:** Temporary files for Docker execution are now created under `src/backend/docker_temp/` instead of the system `/tmp`.
-This directory is automatically added to `.gitignore`.
+1.  **Using a Project-Local Temp Directory:** Temporary files for Docker execution are now created under `src/backend/docker_temp/`.
 2.  **Copying Script Inside Container:** The Python script is copied from the mounted temporary directory (`/host_temp`) to `/app/script.py` within the container before execution.
 3.  **Applying SELinux Volume Labels:** The crucial step is adding the `:z` label to the volume mounts in `src/backend/services/dockerExecutor.js`.
-This tells SELinux that the mounted directories (`/host_temp`, `/input/data.csv`, `/output`) are intended to be shared with the container.

 Example snippet from `dockerExecutor.js`: